History of the Milwaukee Astronomical Society

 The photograph above shows our observatory as it looked by the end of 1951 with the new addition of the Buckstaff Observatory, although the slit is still unfinished.

 The picture above was taken in June of 1950.
-It is the only one of two known photographs taken inside the Monastery.
+It is the only one of three known photographs taken inside the Monastery.
 Sitting (L to R) : Roy Dodd, Elizabeth Wight, Alfred Memmel.
 Standing (L to R): Herbert Cornell, Ralph Buckstaff, Roy Lee, Edwin Schoenke, Edward Halbach, Joseph Stevens, and William Albrecht (holding the baseball bat).
 It was an orderly group with Albrecht making sure of that.